-Getting back to the Euro 2012 theme, Ukraine must see to it that tourist buy domestically made souvenirs.
+Getting back to the Euro 2012 theme, Ukraine must see to it that tourists buy domestically made souvenirs.
 What will Ukraine offer tourists apart from the soccer championships memorabilia?
-So far all we can see is Chinese-made carved platters with the tryzub and the inscription Slava Ukraini!
+So far all we can see is Chinese-made carved platters with the tryzub and the inscription Slava Ukraine!
 Glory to Ukraine!
 The Chinese are quite good at it, too.

 By Alla Dubovyk